backstage/community/project-areas/Maintainer-Guidance.md

 ```

 When executing this command each issue will be opened in your default browser.
-Typically one person executed this command, shares their screen, and drives the
+Typically one person executes this command, shares their screen, and drives the
 meeting.
-While working through the issues to gether you typically use a
+While working through the issues together you typically use a
 combination of the following to respond to issues:

 - The driver takes some quick notes and writes the full response after the